iangreenleaf/blog_house/_drafts/garden-bridges.md

 With that, I was done!
 To finish them, I added a couple coats of [Thompson's Waterseal](https://www.thompsonswaterseal.com/home), mostly just because the previous homeowners had left behind most of a jug.
 The stuff gets pretty poor reviews online, and it didn't put up a very impressive showing here: it had entirely worn off in under a year (and remember that these bridges get only light use and are in shade for more than half the year.
-I probably won't bother continuing to seal the bridges.
+I'm debating whether or not to periodically recoat them.
-They'll develop a nice gray patina and the cedar should hold up for many years even without treatment.
+The cedar should hold up for many years with or without treatment, but I _do_ still have a lot of Waterseal left, and it's ineffective enough that I probably won't use it on other things.

 With the benefit of hindsight, I'd make the angles of the entry and exit just a little shallower to make it easier to roll a wheelbarrow across them.
-It's possible to do as they currently exist, but you have to be a little careful.
+It's possible to get a wheelbarrow over them as they currently exist, but you have to be a little careful about the angles.
 Luckily I'm not crossing with a wheelbarrow very often, so in practice this is a very minor issue.

 Overall, I love the way these turned out.